mlukasek/M5_NightscoutMon/README.md

 Bottom info line is the same as on page 0.

 **Error Log page**
 Displays last 10 record errors and total number of errors record since last restart.
-Occassional communication errors, such as "timeout" or "connection refused" are normal and happen sometimes due to WiFi and internet connection and Nightscout site status.
+Occasional communication errors, such as "timeout" or "connection refused" are normal and happen sometimes due to WiFi and internet connection and Nightscout site status.
 If you have a lot of errors every few minutes, consider to move your M5Stack to a different place or extend WiFi signal.
 <br/>

 ### Buttons

 The left button changes the backlight in the 3 steps defined in M5NS.INI file.

-The middle button snoozes M5Stack for defined time to prevedn alarm or warning sound.
+The middle button snoozes M5Stack for defined time to prevent alarm or warning sound.
 You can "snooze" it even before the alarm is activated.
 Snooze active is indicated by red clock icon in status icon area.

 Shor press of the right button switches display pages.
 Long press (4 seconds) puts M5Stack to the sleep as it is a little bit tricky to double click standard red power button.
 <br/>

 ### Battery

 Battery icon feature works only on newer M5Stack units.
-Here are my battery mesurements and battery icon statuses:
+Here are my battery measurements and battery icon statuses:

 **internal battery total 43 minutes**
-plug = full charge or plugged in (1 min)
+plug icon = full charge or plugged in ...
+1 min
-gray full battery (13 min)
+gray full battery icon ...
+13 min
-white 2/3 battery (20 min)
+white 2/3 battery icon ...
+20 min
-yellow 1/3 battery (8 min)
+yellow 1/3 battery icon ...
+8 min
-red empty battery (1 min)
+red empty battery icon ...
+1 min

 **extended battery total 7:49 hrs:min**
-plug = full charge or plugged in (53 min)
+plug icon = full charge or plugged in ...
+53 min
-gray full battery (2 hrs 59 min)
+gray full battery icon ...
+2 hrs 59 min
-white 2/3 battery (1 hr 55 min)
+white 2/3 battery icon ...
+1 hr 55 min
-yellow 1/3 battery (1 hr 48 min)
+yellow 1/3 battery icon ...
+1 hr 48 min
-red empty battery (14 min)
+red empty battery icon ...
+14 min
 <br/>

 ### Installation and support

-Installation can be done by download or git clone the code to the Arduino IDE evnironment.
+Installation can be done by download or git clone the code to the Arduino IDE environment.
 You have to download ESP32 board and M5Stack libraries, Arduino JSON library and build it to you M5Stack.

 Another easier possibility is to download latest [M5Burner release](https://github.com/mlukasek/M5_NightscoutMon/releases).
 It is Windows executable with binary M5Stack firmware included.
 Just unzip it, start the M5Burner.exe, choose COM port where your M5Stack is connected and burn the firmware.
 Simple.
 Remember to add you microSD card with M5NS.INI configuration file.

-There is a Facebook grooup [M5STACK NIGHTSCOUT](https://www.facebook.com/groups/606295776549008/) where you can get support and installation guides in several languages prepared by members of the M5Stack Nightscout community.
+There is a Facebook group [M5STACK NIGHTSCOUT](https://www.facebook.com/groups/606295776549008/) where you can get support and installation guides in several languages prepared by members of the M5Stack Nightscout community.
 Please check the [Files section](https://www.facebook.com/groups/606295776549008/files/) first and search the group before asking questions.
-A lot of questions has been answered already.
+A lot of questions have been answered already.
 Big thanks to Patrick Sonnerat, Didier Frétigné, Peter Leimbach and more...
 <br/>

 ### Donations